 Visit us to pay bills, ask billing questions, or request billing records.

 An episiotomy is an incision made in the tissue between the vagina and anus (perineum) during childbirth, just before the baby's head is delivered.
-An episiotomy may be done to help deliver the baby or to help prevent the muscles and skin from tearing.
+An episiotomy may be done to help deliver the baby.

 After delivery, an episiotomy incision is stitched closed.
 Episiotomies can be different depths.
 Smaller episiotomies heal faster and with less pain.

 To learn more, visit Healthwise.org

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 You take care of others, so take care of yourself.
 Let us be your partner in health, whether you're recovering from an injury, checking in for your annual exam, or enjoying an online class.